Meson properties and symmetry emergence based on the deep neural network: Meson encoding methods and data enhancement

 \subsection{Features used to denote the mesons}

 A particle is represented by a set of quantum numbers, such as spin $J$, parity $P$, charge conjugation $C$, $G$, isospin $I$ and its third component $I_3$, the quark contents, mass and total width\,(or lifetime equivalently).
 These quantum numbers will also be called features within the machine learning terminology.
-The non-relativistic quantum numbers, inner spin $S$ and orbital angular momentum $L$, are often used to denote the mesons in literature, however, the two ones are neither the good quantum numbers in describing the particles nor the physical observable in experiments.
+The non-relativistic quantum numbers, inner spin $S$ and orbital angular momentum $L$, are often used to denote the mesons in literature, however, these two are neither good quantum numbers in describing the particles nor the physical observables in experiments.
 We will not use the non-relativistic $S$ and $L$ as the meson features to train the model.

 According to the conventions in deep learning, we categorize the aforementioned features into two groups.
 One group describing the inner symmetry of the mesons consists of the categorical features, including the $P$, $C$ and $G$; and the other group consists of the numerical features, including the $I$, $I_3$, $J$, and the quark flavor coefficients.
 The features in the former one are assumed to be numerical-independent and different values just indicate different categories, while the latter ones are assumed to be numerical-dependent.
 It should be pointed out that the above category scheme is not rigorous.